 In short, without sound policies, it is nearly impossible for farmers to consistently make a good living from the land.

 Fair Prices and Parity

-Agriculture doesn’t fit neatly into most economic curves.
+Agriculture doesn’t fit neatly into conventional economic models.
 As a sector, farming is relatively inelastic, with farmers and eaters both unable to alter their consumption or production dramatically in any given year.
-People must eat and what they eat only shifts marginally in a given period of time, no matter how much farmers produce.
+People must eat, and what they eat only shifts marginally in a given period of time, no matter how much farmers produce.
 Farmers, meanwhile, almost always have an incentive to produce as much as possible to squeeze a profit from their land and build a cushion for the tough times that will inevitably come.
 The greater the supply of a particular crop on the market, the lower the price drops.
-Since consumers are buying more or less the same amount of food from week to week, a farmer can actually make less money when production is high.
+Since consumers buy more or less the same amount of food from week to week, a farmer can actually make less money when production is high.

 There are many ways we can secure fair farm prices.
 Historically this has been achieved through a combination of supply management programs like grain reserves, and by setting floor prices — comparable to the minimum wage for other jobs.
 These programs ensure that the people who grow our food can at least recover their cost of production for the goods they produce.
 Many have advocated for parity pricing for farmers, which helps them recover their cost of production plus a little more — so they don’t just break even, but actually make a profit.
 The idea of parity pricing is comparable to the concept of living wages.

 Farmers Need Equitable Access to Credit and Fair Trade

 Affordable credit is essential for farmers, who have to spend money to plant their crops and care for their animals months before they reap a financial benefit.
 While there have been many important improvements in farm credit policy at the federal level, there is still much work needed to ensure that farmers of all kinds can secure the credit they need to thrive on the land.